UniPiTechnology/unipi-one-modbus/README.md

 ### Debian package installation

     sudo su
-    apt-get remove unipi-one
+    apt-get remove unipi-one-modbus
     reboot

 ### Script installation

 ## Developer Note

-Do you feel like contributing to unipi-one, or perhaps have a neat idea for an improvement to our system?
+Do you feel like contributing to unipi-one-modbus, or perhaps have a neat idea for an improvement to our system?
 Great!
 We are open to all ideas.
 Get in touch with us via email to info at unipi DOT technology

 License
 ============